Unitary groups and spectral sets: Introduction

-{\bf Spectral pairs.} Our main results are in sections 2 through 4, and we give an application in section 5.
+Our main results are in sections 2 through 4, and we give an application in section 5.
 Some highpoints: In Theorem \ref{th4.1} we show that every spectral pair $(\Omega, \Lambda)$, with $\Omega$ a bounded Borel set of positive Lebesgue measure, has a group of local translations.
 In Theorem \ref{pr4.8} we apply this to the case when $\Omega$ has a spectrum with period $p$, where $p$ is a fixed positive integer.
 In Sections 3 and 4 we turn to the cases when $\Omega$ is assumed a union of a finite number of non-overlapping intervals.
-We introduce determinant-bundles, and we use them in Theorem \ref{th2.12} in order to classify the spectral types of selfadjoint extensions.
+We introduce determinant-bundles, and we use them in Theorem \ref{th2.12} in order to classify the spectral types of self-adjoint extensions.
 This, and our local translation groups, are applied, in turn, in proving our results on spectral correspondence: In Theorem \ref{th3.9} and Corollary \ref{cor3.10} we offer a classification for the case when the spectrum has period $p$; and in Theorems \ref{th3.14} and \ref{th4.10} we further study the correspondence between two sets making up a spectral pair.

-We view the approach to spectral pairs via selfadjoint extensions as a tool for generating spectra.
+We view the approach to spectral pairs via self-adjoint extensions as a tool for generating spectra.
 In fact, in the literature, so far there are rather few analytic and constructive tools available helping one produce spectral pairs.
-We present an analysis of selfadjoint extension as one such tool.
-Our purpose is to develop these selfadjoint extensions, refine them, and apply this to the spectral pair question.
+We present an analysis of self-adjoint extension as one such tool.
+Our purpose is to develop these self-adjoint extensions, refine them, and apply this to the spectral pair question.
 But these other applications to scattering theory are of general interest in mathematical physics.

-As for spectral pairs, we find that that among all the selfadjoint extensions only a very small subset is spectral.
+As for spectral pairs, we find that among all the self-adjoint extensions only a very small subset is spectral.
 And of course, for many cases of a linear set $\Omega$, this (spectral) subset may be empty.
-But even if some $\Omega$ is not spectral, we have a detailed geometric configuration of selfadjoint extensions with associated spectra.
+But even if some $\Omega$ is not spectral, we have a detailed geometric configuration of self-adjoint extensions with associated spectra.
 We also study these, their nature and geometry.

 Now, Fuglede's conjecture is known to be negative when the dimension $k$ is 3 or more \cite{Tao04, KM06} , but the cases of $k = 1$ and $k = 2$ are still open.
 But in the plane ($k = 2$) the partial derivatives corresponding to zero boundary conditions for a fixed open planar $\Omega$ are known to have deficiency indices $(\infty,\infty)$.
 Moreover the geometric issues involved for the two cases $k = 1$ and $k = 2$ are quite different, and we thus focus here on $k = 1$.